HypeSquad-inc/HypeSquad-inc.github.io/snippets/cool rotating usersettings icon.md

 ```

 ## Extra
-These also recolor the settings icon depeneding on the specified accent color (from a theme), to rmove that just remove the entire `color:` line from the one you use.
+This also recolors the settings icon depeneding on the specified accent color (from a theme), to rmove that just remove the entire `color:` line.